 2. Puerto de la Cruz – Buenavista del Norte

 It is a quick route to explore the Northern part of the Island.
-Suitable well if you have a free afternoon and prefer to travel on a flat segment.
+If you have a free half-day and prefer a flat cycling segment, go for it.

-The segment on motorway TF-5 from Puerto de La Cruz to Las Cucharas has intensive traffic.
-However, the roadside is wide enough to feel safe.
-After exiting TF-5, the traffic significantly reduces, which gives a perfect chance glancing at the fabulous North coastline.
+Though motorway TF-5 from Puerto de La Cruz to Las Cucharas has intensive traffic, the sideroad is wide enough, and many cyclists use it.
+After exiting TF-5, the traffic significantly reduces, which gives a perfect chance to enjoy the fabulous North coastline of the island.

-At almost every little piece of land in this region, you will see bananas plantations.
-Some farmers offer guided tours if you would like to learn more about growing this culture on the Island.
+At almost every little piece of land in this region, you will see banana plantations.
+Some farmers offer guided tours, and you can learn more about the growing practice.

-Next on the road, is a town that is worth exploring – Garachico.
-It is a charming place in a remarkably unspoilt part of the Island with a nice tiny oldtown and unique rocky seacoast.
+Next on the road is a town worth exploring – Garachico.
+It is a charming place in a remarkably unspoiled part of the Island with a tiny old town and unique rocky seacoast.
 You could plan here a snack or a coffee stop in advance.